abijith-2002/React-OTT/README.ci.md

   npm ci --no-audit --no-fund --progress=false
   CI=1 sh ./scripts/ci-healthcheck.sh

+Optional non-interactive starts (fixed port 8083 to avoid prompts): npm run start npm run web
+  PORT=8090 npm run start:port

 If your CI system attempts a "mobile gradle check", configure it to skip Gradle for this container and invoke the Expo healthcheck script above.
+The Gradle wrapper is intentionally not present in this repository.